 As for why I chose the recipe on the back of the box, well #1.
 It’s for chocolate chip cookies, and #2.
 The recipe has interesting proportions – one fewer egg, less sugar and slightly less flour than the Toll House recipe.
-And since the new butter sticks have much less saturated fat than regular butter, I didn’t mind that the recipe called for a full 2 sticks of it.
-Plus the box says “rich in Omega ALA” so why cut back?
+And since the new butter sticks have less saturated fat than regular butter, I didn’t mind that the recipe called for a full 2 sticks of it.
+Plus the box says “rich in Omega ALA”.

-Here’s the recipe which I’ve copied and pasted from the I Can’t Believe it’s Not Butter website.
+Here’s the recipe which is adapted from the I Can’t Believe it’s Not Butter website (and back of the box!).
 I’m anxious to hear what other avid bakers have to say about this one.
 So far, this is the only recipe I’ve tested it with but they have a huge database of tested recipes.
-There’s a contest too for those of you interested in winning a trip to Atlanta to meet the Deen brothers.

 - 2 cups all-purpose flour (250 grams)